Automobile Emissions Testing

 I/M 240 is still the most comprehensive way to test vehicle emissions under real-world conditions.

-- Hybrid vehicles that are 12 years and older will now require emissions testing
+- Hybrid vehicles that are 8 years and older will require emissions testing.

-- Vehicles with their “Check Engine” light turned on will now need repairs in order to pass the emissions test
+- Vehicles with their “Check Engine” light turned on during an OBD test will need repairs to pass the emissions test.

 Making these repairs can improve your vehicle’s performance, make it last longer, and save you money.

-- You can still pass the emissions test through the RapidScreen roadside emissions testing program
+- You can still use the RapidScreen roadside emissions testing program.

-In addition to the white and blue vans you’ve already seen on the roadside, RapidScreen will now also use small green remote sensing units.
-These units use the same state-of-the-art technology as the vans, allowing you to pass your emissions test while driving.
+In addition to the white RapidScreen trucks you’ve already seen on roadsides, RapidScreen will also use small green remote sensing units.
+These units use the same state-of-the-art technology as the trucks, letting you pass your emissions test while driving.

 - No increase in testing fees!

-Colorado’s emissions testing fees have stayed the same for nearly 20 years, and they will continue to stay the same even with these changes.
+Colorado’s emissions testing fees have stayed the same for 20 years, and they will stay the same even with these changes.

-- Air Care Colorado emissions testing stations will now accept cash, checks, and credit cards!
+- Air Care Colorado emissions testing stations will be accepting cash, checks, and credit cards!